Introduction

 3. Integration with EHR

-These are designed to seamlessly integrate with electronic health records, allowing for efficient sharing of patient information and order data.
-This integration ensures that healthcare providers have access to up-to-date patient data and enables comprehensive care coordination.
+These are designed to seamlessly integrate with electronic health records, allowing for efficient patient information and order data sharing.
+This integration ensures that healthcare providers access up-to-date patient data and enables comprehensive care coordination.

 4. Order Tracking and Status Updates: